The Chicago Collaborative

 About Claudine Andrews

-Before joining Leading Educators, Claudine provided targeted, individualized coaching supports for new and experienced teachers in schools within the Academy for Urban School Leadership (AUSL) network of Chicago Public Schools.
-Prior to her work at AUSL, Claudine was a Middle School teacher through the Inner City Teaching Corps, and a teacher and Math Coach at the University of Chicago Charter School - Donoghue Campus.
+Before joining Leading Educators, Claudine provided targeted, individualized coaching support for new and experienced teachers in schools within the Academy for Urban School Leadership (AUSL) network of Chicago Public Schools.
+Prior to her work at AUSL, Claudine was a middle school teacher through the Inner City Teaching Corps, and a teacher and Math coach at the University of Chicago Charter School - Donoghue Campus.

 About Tori McGowan

-Previously, she coached instructional leaders across Chicago as an Instructional Leadership Coach at Leading Educators.
+Previously with Leading Educators, she coached instructional leaders across Chicago as an Instructional Leadership Coach.
 Before joining Leading Educators, Tori worked as an instructional coach with a charter school in Chicago.
-She has worked education for over 25 a teacher, Lead Teacher, Assistant Director, Math Coordinator, and Instructional Coach.
+She has worked in education for over 26 years as a teacher, Lead Teacher, Assistant Director, Math Coordinator, and Instructional Coach.

 Tori holds a B.A. in Early Childhood Education from Tufts University and a M.A. in School Leadership from Concordia University.
 She lives in a suburb of Chicago where she enjoys exploring the different neighborhoods of Chicago, reading, baking, and spending time with friends and family.

 She enjoys creating spaces where educators share experiences and problems of practice in an effort to learn from one another and develop collegial relationships.
 She is rooted in the belief that teachers with an awareness of strengths and influence have a special set of leadership skills necessary to influence and support educational efforts to promote equity and advocacy for children of color.

 Shondele is driven by her strong desire to be an advocate for students whose voices are not recognized as appropriately powerful.
 She is excited to be a part of a team that believes all kids deserve to be heard while being committed to the “dance” that empowers and liberates teachers to be leaders in this necessary work.